 Content: is less more, or is more more?

 The term content encompasses everything on your site, from the text, to animations, and everything in between.
 All this content helps inform and engage customers through their customer journey until they purchase.
 However, in Google’s eyes, not all content is created equal.

 Web developers often don’t have this in mind when designing a site.
 For example, a `.jpg` image with text overlay is not considered content to a search engine.
 The search engine will see the image, but be unable to read the text unless it is put onto the site in HTML text code.

 SEO teams often push for more content, but fail to understand how it will impact the site design, functionality, and layout.
 Encourage your SEO teams to consider and understand the content funnel for your store, and to create copy that does not conflict with user experience.

-Development teams and SEO teams should work side-by-side to place SEO-optimized copy in areas of the website that do not conflict with UX or overall design.
+Development teams and SEO teams should work side-by-side, to place SEO-optimised copy, in areas of the website that do not conflict with UX or overall design.

-"Development teams and SEO teams should work side-by-side to place SEO-optimized copy in areas of the website that do not conflict with UX or overall design."
+"Development teams and SEO teams, should work side-by-side, to place SEO-optimised copy in areas of the website, that do not conflict with UX or overall design."

 What kinds of content?

 A simple way to think about the kind of content that should go on the site is to consider each phase of the customer journey.
 This will help with the layout of the text, as well as let you know where text versus visual content is needed.

 For Shopify stores, that means potentially having content on your clients’: